 This past Tuesday, I was finally able to experience something I have been wanting to do for several years now.
 I had diner at the Versace mansion.
-It even sounds dreamy to type.
+It even sounds dreamy to type because those mega mansions are like a whole world away for most of us.
 I always wondered if it would be like that one episode on the Kardashians (anyone remember this) and to my surprise, it was pretty similar.
 For a more elaborate tour I suggest you watch this. 🙂 View Full Post

 Rainy days in NYC in general can be seem to be a nausance for many different ways.
 It’s most commonly found to be an inconvenience due to the damage it can do to homes, such as flooding or rotting of roofs and foundations due to unclean gutters (which is actually easily rectified with Clean Pro Gutter Cleaning Seattle).
 However, I think the sound of quiet rain and the slowing down makes for the most romantic day ever.
 I don’t mean romantic as in the novel worthy Fabio sense, but romantic as in how overwhelmingly beautiful the world can be- if you just take a few moments to appreciate it.
 Today I’ve got some good tips on looking great in the rain with a little help from my friends at Brag Vintage.
 View Full Post

 I’ve been trying my hand at photography as of late.
 What do you guys think?